aappddeevv/scalajs-reaction/README.md

 scala.js implemetation was kept intentionally similar to ReasonReact so that the documentation would apply.

-The facade library is small and provides a new API  for creating components based on reason-react.
+This facade library is small, does not use advanced scala features and provides a different component API based on reason-react vs reactjs.

-Of course, you can code a react interface without using any of these facades since scala.js supports non-native JS class definitions. scala.js's JS class support is extensive and well thought out.
+You can code a scala.js based react interface without using any facade library since scala.js supports non-native JS class definitions. scala.js's JS class support is extensive and well thought out.
 One of the reasons I liked the ReasonReact model is that it rethought the abstractions and API.
-Instead of trying to copy the reactjs API it provides something smaller and simpler and emphasizes benefits in just a few dimensions of the reactive user interface problem--almost the very definition of "disruptive."
+Instead of trying to copy the reactjs API, it provides something smaller and emphasizes changes in a few dimensions of the reactive UI API problem--almost the very definition of "disruptive."

-scalajs-react emphasizes integration into an existing project by making it easy to export and import components and fit into existing global state-managed solutions, such as redux.
-At the same time it allows you to build your entire interface in scalajs-react if you wish.
-As long as your front-end solution can absorb the monolithic bundling aspect of scala.js in general, you should consider scalajs-react for your solution.
+scalajs-react emphasizes integration into an existing project by making it easy to import/export components and fit into existing application including those using global state-managed solutions such as redux.
+At the same time, it allows you to build your entire interface in scalajs-react if you wish.
+As long as your front-end solution can manage the model of scala.js's output (one large module for all scala.js code, not file-by-file/module-by-module), you should consider scalajs-react for your solution.

 [Demo](http://aappddeevv.github.io/scalajs-react/static/index.html).